Red Army Into the Reich

 published in 2021 by Casemate.
 It is an excellently researched and

-illustrated timeline of the Soviet Union’s advance toward Berlin in 1944
+illustrated timeline of the Soviet Union’s advance toward Berlin in 1944 and

-vivid color illustrations and maps.
+illustrations and maps.

 The introductory narrative sets the stage for not only Adolf Hitler’s